-Three different commercial fisheries that could have interacted with beluga whales from this stock were monitored for incidental take by fishery observers during 1990-97: Bering Sea (and Aleutian Islands) groundfish trawl, longline, and pot fisheries.
-Observers did not report any mortality or serious injury of beluga whales incidental to these groundfish fisheries.
-In the nearshore waters of the southeastern Chukchi Sea, substantial effort occurs in gillnet (mostly set nets), and personal-use fisheries.
-Although a potential source of mortality, there have been no reported takes of beluga whales as a result of these fisheries.
+Three different commercial fisheries that could have interacted with beluga whales from this stock were monitored for incidental take by fishery observers during 1990-1997: Bering Sea (and Aleutian Islands) groundfish trawl, longline, and pot fisheries.
+Observers did not report any mortality or serious injury to beluga whales incidental to these groundfish fisheries.
+In the nearshore waters of the southeastern Chukchi Sea, substantial efforts occur in gillnet (mostly set nets) and personal-use fisheries.
+Although a potential source of mortality, there have been no reported beluga whale takes as a result of these fisheries.

-Based on a lack of reported mortalities, the estimated minimum mortality rate incidental to commercial fisheries is zero belugas per year from this stock.
+Based on a lack of reported mortalities, the inferred minimum mortality rate incidental to commercial fisheries is zero belugas per year from this stock.

 The subsistence take of beluga whales from the eastern Chukchi Sea stock is provided by the Alaska Beluga Whale Committee (ABWC).
-The most recent subsistence harvest estimates for the stock are provided in Table 28 (Frost and Suydam in press, Alaska Beluga Whale Committee, 18 February 2010).
-Given these data, the annual subsistence take by Alaska Natives averaged 94 belugas landed during the 5-year period 2005-2009 based on reports from ABWC representatives and on-site harvest monitoring.
-Data on beluga that were struck and lost have not been quantified and are not included in these estimates.
+The most recent subsistence harvest estimates for the stock are provided in Table 1.
+Given these data, the annual subsistence take by Alaska Native hunters averaged 57.4 belugas landed during the 5-year period 2008-2012 based on reports from ABWC representatives and on-site harvest monitoring.